2/4/2020

 Bill Brown

-So yeah, Doug, good morning and thanks for the question.
-I think as you noted, we're making very, very good progress and we exceeded the goal we set for 19 on free cash flow by more than $100 million and came in 8 days better.
-Now about 3 days of that is just early collections and you'll see a little bit of a snap back on that in coming into calendar 20, but it's much better than we thought and I think the team is doing an excellent job in getting at working capital very, very quickly.
+So, yeah, Doug, good morning, and thanks for the question.
+I think, as you noted, we're making very, very good progress, and we exceeded the goal we set for 2019 on free cash, probably about more than $100 million, and came in eight days better.
+Now, about three days of that is just early collections, and you'll see a little bit of a snapback on that in coming into calendar 2020.
+But it's much better than we thought.
+And I think the team is doing an excellent job in getting at working capital very, very quickly.
 So 20, we're guiding to 2.6 to 2.7 billion.
-It's an additional 3-day improvement, again, despite some of the additional collections that are snapping back.
+It's additional three-day improvement, again, despite some of the additional collections that are snapping back.
 In 21, we do see the benefit of increasing cost synergy.
 Some of that's moving left.
-We'll see an additional 3 to 4 days of working capital improvement, but keep in mind that divestitures do have an impact.
+We'll see an additional three to four days of working capital improvement.
+But Keep in mind that divestitures do have an impact.
 They're going to have an impact at the back end of the year, which we have included in our guidance.
 They're going to impact 21.
 So on a per share basis, we do see free cash per share continuing to get better.
 Again, Jay mentioned this year it's around 12 to 12.50 per share.
-As we get into 22, we're still confident of hitting the $3 billion target.
-Despite the divestitures, you will see another 3 to 4-day of working capital improvement in 22.
-So again, as we get out to 22, we expect we'll be in the low to mid-50s in terms of working capital performance.
+As we get into 22, we're still confident of hitting the $3 billion target despite the divestitures.
+You will see another three to four day of working capital improvement in 22.
+So again, as we get out the 22, we expect we'll be in the low to mid 50s in terms of working capital performance.
 We do see maybe some additional cost synergy opportunities sitting out there.
-And in the low to mid-50s, you remember where we were at Harris, we're at 41 days, so we have another 10, 12 days of improvement beyond that.
+And in the low to mid 50s, you remember where we were at Harris, we're at 41 days.
+So we have another 10, 12 days of improvement beyond that.
 We're probably still eight, nine days higher than where the peers are even today.
 So as I look at it, we still have opportunities to continue to do better in 22.
 Again, we'll get through calendar 20.
 We'll see where we're at in 21, and then we'll start to shape 22 as we get there.

 speaker